misiektoja/instagram_monitor/docs/view-modes.md

 - **Live Activity Log**: A scrolling view of the last few events.
 - **Manual Trigger**: A "Recheck" button to force an immediate update for specific or all users.
 - **Remote Management**: Start or stop monitoring for specific or all targets with a single click.
-- **Synchronization**: Changes made in the web dashboard (like mode toggles) are reflected in the terminal instantly.
+- **Synchronization**: Saved setting and session changes wake active monitors then rebuild their monitoring context before the next check.
 - **Dynamic Configuration**: Configure sessions and settings without touching the terminal or config files.

 Enable it with `--web-dashboard` or `WEB_DASHBOARD_ENABLED = True`.